MedhatHassan/PortSwiggerLabs/README.md

 - Understanding of burp suite and how to use it.
 - A basic understanding of web development concepts.
 - A web browser for accessing the labs.
+- A basic understanding of python and programming concepts.
 - Any additional requirements specific to individual labs will be mentioned in their respective documentation.

 ## Installation